How to Avoid the Scams and Survive your First Time Backpacking Delhi

-It’s such a shame that so many tourists first impressions of India are blighted by these scams on their first time visiting Delhi.
-India’s capital is a fascinating city but one that many travellers hate because of this and it’s something that I feel the authorities really need to sort out!
+It’s such a shame that so many backpackers first impressions of India are blighted by these scams on their first time visiting Delhi.
+India’s capital is a fascinating city but one that many backpackers hate because of this and it’s something that I feel the authorities really need to sort out!

 Also, whilst you do need to be on your guard, don’t think that everyone in India is out to scam you.
 Having a local Indian sim card with internet is really useful as you can cross check information, navigate with google maps and call for help if you need to.

 It could even be a good idea to arrange to stay with a local if you can, for example in a homestay as they will help you get accustomed to Delhi and to avoid the scams and having a friendly face could really make your first time visiting Delhi a much more pleasant experience.